-If fat loss is still needed you can go about it after this, but in the right way.
-Remember, right way doesn’t have to mean slow or acceptance of “average.”
-You can learn more about this in the FLTS if so desire.
+If fat loss is still needed, you can go about it after this but it needs to be in the right way.
+Remember, the right way doesn’t have to mean slowly or that you are accepting of “average.”
+You can learn more about this in The Fat Loss Troubleshoot if you so desire.

 1. It could f**king kill you.

-I could tell you stories from my own life, not to mention the countless others of people who have contacted me.
+I could tell you story after story from my own life, not to mention the countless other people who have contacted me, about bulimia.
 It’s devastating.
-While this is an underlying psychological battle that goes much deeper than weight loss, it is good for you to at least understand that this isn’t even a good method.
-Put your issues elsewhere, at least on something that isn’t going help you and could kill you.
+While this is an underlying psychological battle that goes much deeper than weight loss; at the very least, you need to understand that this isn’t a good method.
+It’s not going to help you and it could even kill you.

 If you or someone you know is suffering from an eating disorder please contact a local professional.
-When seeking advice regarding diet and nutrition in general, I urge you to be careful who you seek out for advice regarding diet and nutrition in general.
-It is better to let a psychologist aid you in your mental recovery and then get guidance from a professional in nutrition.
-Sadly most treatment facilities do not cover both sides, it is usually one or the other.
-Treatment for this is scattered in quality.
-I am not a doctor and can not offer any formal advice, but my door is always open for information on research and experience with clients.
-The forums are also a safe and private ground for support, if so desire.
+When seeking advice regarding diet and nutrition in general, I urge you to be careful who you contact.
+The quality of treatment for this issue can be all over the place.
+It is better to let a psychologist aid in your mental recovery first, and then look for guidance from a nutritional expert.
+Sadly, most treatment facilities do not cover both; it is usually one or the other.
+I am not a doctor and can not offer any formal advice, but my door is always open for information on research and my experience with clients.
+The forums are also a safe and private space for support, if you so desire.